-We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by TAMILNADU NEWSPRINT & PAPERS LIMITED Identification Number: [Corporate L22121TN1979PLC007799] (hereinafter called "the Company").
-Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing our opinion thereon.
+We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by TAMIL NADU NEWSPRINT & PAPERS LIMITED [Corporate Identification Number: L22121TN1979PLC007799] (hereinafter called "the Company").
+Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts / statutory compliances and expressing our opinion thereon.

-Based on our verification of Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, We hereby report that in our opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2019 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2020 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2019 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2020 according to the provisions of:

-- (i) The Companies Act, 2013 (the Act) and the rules made there under; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made there under; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed there under; - (iv) the Company has complied with the applicable provisions of Foreign Exchange Management Act,
+- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - (iv) the Company has complied with the applicable provisions of Foreign Exchange Management

-1999 and the rules and regulations made there under.
-There are no Foreign Direct Investment, Overseas Direct Investments and External Commercial Borrowings during the year under review;
+Act, 1999 and the rules and regulations made thereunder to the extent of External Commercial Borrowings.
+There are no Foreign Direct Investment & Overseas Direct Investments during the year under review;